Midwest Football League (1962–1978): 1964 season

 Ed McCracken from Dayton was elected league commissioner in March 1964.
 The league also added teams in Toronto, Ohio, and Van Wert, Ohio.
 The Van Wert team was named the Van Wert Tigers, but they did not participate in the 1964 season.
 (Note: According to 1964 league standings.)
 The Toronto team was the Toronto Tigers.
 The Cedarville Spartans became the Dayton Colts in 1964, and the Cereal City Bears did not return after the 1963 season.

-The Association of Minor Football Leagues was formed in April 1964, with the Midwest Football League joining together with five of the other seven minor league football teams in the country.
+The Association of Minor Football Leagues was formed in April 1964, with the Midwest Football League joining with five of the other seven minor league football teams in the country.
 The other leagues to join were the Atlantic Coast Football League, Central States Football League, New England Football Conference, Southern Football League, and United Football League.
 McCracken was named secretary of the association.